 4- Hand Sanitizer

-Hand Sanitizers with alcohol content can be put to good use in removing the stains affecting smaller areas and they have proven quite effective too.
+Hand Sanitizers with alcohol content can be used to remove the stains affecting smaller areas, and they have proven quite effective too.

 You can follow the same process and application as you have done while using your hairspray.